collindching/multilevel-modeling/notes/data-analysis-using-regression-and-multilevel-hierarchical-models/ch12-multilevel-linear-model-basics.md

 $$\beta_j \sim N(0, \sigma^2_\alpha) \tag*{for j = 3, \ldots, J+2}$$

-Varying the group indicator $\beta_j$ encodes variance within groups.
+Varying the group indicator $\beta_j$ encodes variance between group coefficients.

 Here, $\beta_0$ is the intercept, $\beta_1$ is the individual-level predictor, $\beta_2$ is the group-level predictor.